run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     service - service data (optional).
        code - service code.
        name - name of the service.
-    contractID - contract number in CITSmart (optional). status - request status (optional), containing:
+    contractID - contract number in 4biz (optional). status - request status (optional), containing:
        code - Location code.
 Possible values: Ending, Suspended, Canceled, Resolved, Reopened, Closed, Reclassified.
     ```

     ```tab="Output Attributes"
-    Collection of objects of class CtRequest containing: number - request number in CITSmart.
+    Collection of objects of class CtRequest containing: number - request number in 4biz.
        numberOrigin - the request number on the source system. type - type of request.
 Possible values: I = Incident or R = Request description - description of the incident or request. userID - user ID of the requester. urgency - urgency of the request (optional).
 Possible values: H = High, M = Average, L = Low.
-If not informed, the urgency will be calculated from the CITSmart service catalog parameters. impact of request (optional).
+If not informed, the urgency will be calculated from the 4biz service catalog parameters. impact of request (optional).
 Possible values: H = High, M = Medium, L = Low.
-If not informed, the impact will be calculated from the CITSmart service catalog parameters. groupId - execution group acronym in CITSmart (optional).
-If not informed, the executor group will be obtained from the CITSmart service catalog parameters. startDateTime - the start date and time of the request. startSLA - SLA start date and time. endSLA - end date and time of the SLA.
+If not informed, the impact will be calculated from the 4biz service catalog parameters. groupId - execution group acronym in 4biz (optional).
+If not informed, the executor group will be obtained from the 4biz service catalog parameters. startDateTime - the start date and time of the request. startSLA - SLA start date and time. endSLA - end date and time of the SLA.